ndoit/Nibelheim/README.md

 will feature installation steps for Mac OSX.
 At least version 2.2 for the community role in the next step.

-You need to install pip
+You need to have pip installed.
+See the last section.

 If you have problems for this step for upgrading, there is a known issue with mac osx security settings not letting Ansible update to latest 2.2 version.